MerkulovDaniil/notion4ever/README.md

   <h1>NOTION4EVER</h1>
 </div>

-Notion4ever is a small python tool that allows you to free your content and export it as a collection of markdown and html files via official Notion API.
+Notion4ever is a small python tool that allows you to free your content and export it as a collection of markdown and HTML files via the official Notion API.

 # ✨ Features
-* Export ready to deploy static html pages from your Notion.so pages.
+* Export ready to deploy static HTML pages from your Notion.so pages.
     ![root_page](https://raw.githubusercontent.com/MerkulovDaniil/notion4ever/assets/root_page.png)
 * Supports nice urls.
 * Downloads all your Notion content, which is accessible via API to a raw JSON file.